atul799/Effective_Sales/Module2_Strategic_Sales_Planning/Lesson1/The_Strategizer_our_hub_for_sales_strategy.md

 Regardless, again, if it's an engineering company, someone is producing what your team is out there to sell.

 So this is our first element.
-Then the other element that is very important is the pricing, the value proposition.
+Then the other element that is very important is **the pricing, the value proposition**.
 This is a word nowadays that is very common.
 You see and you read that all the time value proposition, because people buy what they think have value to them, right?
 We buy what is valuable to us.

 And let's considered that especially in complex sales, every sales that change.
 So I'm changing my life depending on what I'm buying.
 Or I'm adding something to my life or I'm adding something to my family life, or to my company life.
 So it has to have a value proposition.
 And that comes together, of course, with the pricing because your company, unless you work for a foundation or for a philanthropic.
 Non profit.